systematic-magic/AgingPubMed/editorials_html.rst

 15.1.3.
 Check all the :ref:`mononym<mononym>` (names which have no initials) to be “true” mononyms (check `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_ site).

 15.1.4.
-Check that List of Authors contains either of the following:
+Check that list of authors contains either of the following:

 - One author name followed by comma (,) and “et al.”